Sooper Books Bird Girl Bedtime Story Animated Cover

 4+

-The Bird Girl Story
+The Bird Girl Short Story & Audiobook

 Kia loves birds and when she finds out she can magically talk to them some very strange things start happening, including an unforgettable school trip to the zoo.